idris-rampurawala/angular-heatmapjs/README.md

 # AngularHeatmapjs

-> This project is a [Heatmap.js](https://www.patrick-wied.at/static/heatmapjs/) implementation in Angular 8.
+> This project is a [Heatmap.js](https://www.patrick-wied.at/static/heatmapjs/) implementation in Angular.
 Key feature includes heatmap click insights.

 ## Background